Postgraduate study - how to apply

 A comparative IELTS score to other English Language qualifications is available on the International section of the site.

-Each course page has a link to the application form for that particular course (see the 'apply' links at the top left of each postgraduate course page).
+Each course page has a link to the application form for that particular course (see the 'apply' links at the top right of each postgraduate course page).

 There is no application fee.